jonasrenault/scrapix/README.md

 ## Headless scraping

-Scrapix uses [selenium](https://github.com/SeleniumHQ/Selenium) to browse Google Search and retrieve image links.
-Selenium lets your run a browser in `headless` mode, *i.e.* without a user interface, allowing the scraping to run in the background.
-However, running a browser in `headless` mode is a clear sign of scraping for bot detection algorithms, especially Google's, which shows a Captcha when Scrapix is run in `headless` mode.

-You can turn on `headless` mode by using the `headless` option with the CLI, or by passing `headless=True` to `GoogleImageScraper`, but in most cases this will lead to a Captcha being shown on the page instead of results and Scrapix will raise an error.
+`headless` mode runs a browser without a user interface, allowing the scraping to run in the background.
+You can turn on `headless` mode by using the `--headless` option with the CLI, or by passing `headless=True` to `GoogleImageScraper`. **In headless mode, the viewport cannot be modified and is set to Chrome's default in headless mode (800 x 600 pixels).**

 ## CSS selectors